DPirate/BuyProperty-Assessment/README.md

 ## Backend

-The backend microservice is responsible for handling the URL shortening logic and managing the database.
+Responsible for handling the URL shortening logic and managing the database.
 It provides RESTful APIs for creating and retrieving shortened URLs.

 ### Technologies Used